fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There is a hadith that says the Trumped or the Horn will not be blown until there is no one left in this dunya who says La ilaha illallah.
 So before the beginning of the Hereafter, Allah will send a warm wind to this world, which will take away the souls of the believers.

 Therefore, the people who will be then alive on the face of the earth will hear this blow that will cause the end of the world, and all of a sudden they will be struck insensible and will fall dead to an extent that none of them will be able to make a will.
-Allaah Says (what means): {They do not await except one blast, which will seize them while they are disputing.
-And they will not be able [to give] any instruction, nor to their people can they return.}[Quran 36:49-50]
+Allaah Says (what means):

+    They do not await except one blast, which will seize them while they are disputing.
+And they will not be able [to give] any instruction, nor to their people can they return.
+    Quran 36:49-50

 On the other hand, a Hadeeth reads: “Then the Trumpet will be blown, and no one hears it except that he will bend his neck to one side (in an attempt to listen to it) and raise it from the other side.”
 Then he [the Prophet  sallallaahu  alayhi  wa  sallam ( may  Allaah exalt his mention )] said: "And the first to hear it (the Trumpet) will be a man who is busy in repairing the tank meant for supplying water to his camels.
 He [the Prophet  sallallaahu  alayhi  wa  sallam ( may  Allaah exalt his mention )] said: "He will fall dead and the people will also fall dead."
 Moreover, the Prophet  sallallaahu  alayhi  wa  sallam ( may  Allaah exalt his mention ) told us about the speed of the death of the people when the Hour will take place, as he said:

     "The Hour will occur while two men spreading a garment in front of them but they will not be able to sell it, nor fold it up; and the Hour will be established when a man has milked his she-camel and has taken away the milk but he will not be able to drink it; and the Hour will be established before a man repairing a tank (for his livestock) is able to water (his animals) in it; and the Hour will be established when a person has raised a morsel (of food) to his mouth but will not be able to eat it."

-Wuran says that the veil will be removed and people will be able to see the unseen. sky will be opened.
+Quran says that the veil will be removed and people will be able to see the unseen. sky will be opened.

 </details>